nathanoc18/https-github.com-tanmay-sketch-spartahack-squat/README.md

-# Squat and Deadlift Computer Vision: SpartaHack
+# Barbell Squats Computer Vision Project: SpartaHack

-This project aims to use computer vision techniques to analyze and improve squat and deadlift form.
+This project aims to use computer vision techniques to analyze and improve your squat form.

 ## Getting Started